snailtail/AoC2024/README.md

 Then checking if these vectors are parallell using the formula a * d == b * c (assuming vector 1 = (a, b) and vector 2 = (c, d)).
 I believe the term I found on Google was _"checking if the vectors are scalar multiples of each other"_.
 Phew, that was certainly a weekend kind of problem.
 But it's always fun when you do give it a go, and you learn something new along the way.
 I will most likely forget most things about scalar multiples of vectors until next time I need them, but maybe I'll have some tiny fragment of a memory that will help me find the right type of solution faster next time.

+## --- Day 9: Disk Fragmenter ---
+FAT tables ahoy!
+A fun day, I spent a while trying to understand the logic for file id's - and then another good while getting a grasp of the wording for how to calculate the checksum.
+Oh how convenient that the test input only had 9 files in it. :D
+Trial and error a few runs until I got it right.

+Part 2 was very tricky for me, I almost gave up - but on my coffee break I re-read my solution and realized that I was going through files, moving them to the next available free space - without checking if that free space was farther to the "right" than the file itself...
+So I had a long discussion with myself and the general message was "Why do you rush so dear sweet summer child?".
+Trying to squeeze these things in during breakfast, lunch, and coffee breaks makes me sloppy due to "stress" - so I don't stop to check that I've figured out all the probable edge cases.
+Lesson learned (again, I've taken that same lesson for the umpteenth time now).